-A new report suggests UK men run the risk of facing a ‘fatherhood penalty’, as they struggle to hold down demanding, well-paid jobs while taking a greater role in looking after their children.
+The enquiry is also informed by a study suggesting UK men run the risk of facing a ‘fatherhood penalty’, as they struggle to hold down demanding, well-paid jobs while taking a greater role in looking after their children.
 The Women and Equalities Committee at Parliament is so worried that it has launched a new inquiry into fathers in the workplace.

 Working Families’ Modern Families Index found that dads increasingly want to take an active part in childcare but are having to consider the same compromises women have had to for decades.
 This runs the risk of creating a ‘fatherhood penalty’ – whereby men move into lower paid and lower quality work because they have become fathers:

 ● 47% of fathers surveyed for the index said they would like to downshift into a less stressful job, reflecting the difficulty they face in reconciling work and home.